Skip to main content

 Industry Advisors will assess the expected impact or outcome of the opportunity on the applicant and their future capability to secure support through fundraising.
 They may consider:

-• Evidence that your proposed plan will assist in the ongoing sustainability of your arts practice
+• evidence that your proposed plan will assist in the ongoing financial sustainability of your arts practice.

-We offer up to 25 places to participate in MATCH Lab.
+We offer 25 places to participate in MATCH Lab.
 Participants will be fully supported to attend the Raising Money for Your Art clinic, including cost of attendance, return domestic airfares and accommodation.

 Only one representative of a successful group will be able to attend the Melbourne clinic.
-At this clinic you’ll connect with experts and your peers to develop a fundraising strategy for supporting your arts practice and your next artistic project.
+At this clinic you will connect with experts and your peers to refine a fundraising strategy for supporting your arts practice and next artistic project.

-Armed with the fundraising plan developed at the clinic, your next step is to implement your own tailored fundraising campaign.
+Armed with the fundraising plan developed at the clinic, your next step is to implement your own tailored fundraising campaign after fundraising campaign approval through to 31 May 2026.

 We’ll provide matched funding for fundraising activities up to $10,000 per applicant.